ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter13.md

 “Lán Zhàn, you seem to know everything about this story,” he remarked.

-“Because we also have a full version of the story that was previously published without illustration.
+“That’s because we also have a full version of the story, which was previously published without illustration.
 So, I have read that version with you,” replied Lán WàngJī.

 “Really?” exclaimed Wèi WúXiàn, while trying to control his heartbeat that had suddenly quickened.
 “Then, tell me which passage of the story I like the most.”

-Lán WàngJī put aside WàngJī, walked and stood behind Wèi WúXiàn, leaned over him, and then, he opened the third book on a chapter named ‘Sailing In The Sea Of Ghosts’.
+Lán WàngJī set WàngJī aside, walked over to Wèi WúXiàn, and stood behind him.
+He leaned over him and opened the third book to a chapter titled ‘Sailing in the Sea of Ghosts’.

 His voice was low and clear, echoing in Wèi WúXiàn’s ears, “Wèi Yīng, as far as I am concerned, you are my infinite view.
 Even when I am in peril, you always stay by my side.
 What is important in my eyes is you, not who you are.”

 Wèi WúXiàn began to wonder, “It seems to me that I have heard Lán Zhàn’s voice uttering these very same words before.”

-Then, he could no longer control his heartbeat, since his heart was now pounding as though it were about to burst out of his chest.
+He felt as though his heart were about to burst out of his chest.

 Lán WàngJī called out, “Wèi Yīng.”